-- · We have a history of losses and may not achieve or maintain profitability in the future. - · We will require additional capital to support business growth, and this capital might not be available on acceptable terms, if at all. - · We face significant competition and expect to face increasing competition in many aspects of our business, which could cause our operating results to suffer. - The digital manufacturing industry is a relatively new and emerging market and it is uncertain whether it will gain widespread acceptance. - · If we fail to grow our business as anticipated, our revenues, gross margin, and operating margin will be adversely affected. - · If our new and existing solutions and software do not achieve sufficient market acceptance, our financial results and competitive position will decline. - · Our attempts to continue to expand our business into existing and new markets and geographies may not be successful. - We derive a significant portion of our revenue from business conducted outside the United States, and are subject to the risks of doing business outside the United States. - · An active, liquid trading market for our common stock may not be sustained, which may limit your ability to sell your shares. - · Our issuance of additional shares of common stock or convertible securities may dilute your ownership of us and could adversely affect our stock price. - Future sales, or the perception of future sales, of our common stock by us or our existing stockholders in the public market could cause the market price for our common stock to decline. - Our operating results and financial condition may fluctuate on a quarterly and annual basis. - · Our stock price may be volatile or may decline regardless of our operating performance.
-You may lose some or all of your investment. - If securities or industry analysts publish inaccurate or unfavorable research or reports about our business, our stock price and trading volume could decline. - · Failure to attract, integrate and retain additional personnel in the future, could harm our business and negatively affect our ability to successfully grow our business. - Interruptions to or other problems with our website user interface, information technology systems, manufacturing processes, or other operations could damage our reputation and brand and substantially harm our business and results of operations. - As part of our growth strategy, we may continue to acquire or make investments in other businesses, patents, technologies, products, or services.
-We may not realize the anticipated benefits of such investments and integration of these investments may disrupt our business and divert management attention.
+- · We have a history of losses and may not achieve or maintain profitability in the future. - · We will require additional capital to support business growth, and this capital might not be available on acceptable terms, if at all. - We may not be successful in identifying and implementing one or more strategic alternatives for our business, and any strategic alternative that we may consummate could have material adverse consequences for us. - · If we are unable to achieve our cost-reduction goals, we may need to perform additional cost-reduction measures such as a further reduction in force. - · We face significant competition and expect to face increasing competition in many aspects of our business, which could cause our operating results to suffer. - · The digital manufacturing industry is a relatively new and emerging market and it is uncertain whether it will gain widespread acceptance. - · If we fail to grow our business as anticipated, our revenues, gross margin, and operating margin will be adversely affected. - · If our new and existing solutions and software do not achieve sufficient market acceptance, our financial results and competitive position will decline. - · Our attempts to continue to expand our business into existing and new markets and geographies may not be successful. - We derive a significant portion of our revenue from business conducted outside the United States, and are subject to the risks of doing business outside the United States. - · An active, liquid trading market for our common stock may not be sustained, which may limit your ability to sell your shares. - · Our issuance of additional shares of common stock or convertible securities may dilute your ownership of us and could adversely affect our stock price. - Future sales, or the perception of future sales, of our common stock by us or our existing stockholders in the public market could cause the market price for our common stock to decline. - Our operating results and financial condition may fluctuate on a quarterly and annual basis. - · Our stock price may be volatile or may decline regardless of our operating performance.
+You may lose some or all of your investment. - · If securities or industry analysts publish inaccurate or unfavorable research or reports about our business, our stock price and trading volume could decline. - Failure to attract, integrate and retain additional personnel in the future, could harm our business and negatively affect our ability to successfully grow our business.

-- The loss of one or more key members of our management team or personnel could harm our business. - We may not timely and effectively scale and adapt our platform, processes, and infrastructure across materials, technologies, markets and software to expand our business - · Our actual results may be significantly different from our projections, estimates, targets or forecasts.
+- Interruptions to or other problems with our website user interface, information technology systems, manufacturing processes, or other operations could damage our reputation and brand and substantially harm our business and results of operations. - As part of our growth strategy, we may continue to acquire or make investments in other businesses, patents, technologies, products, or services.
+We may not realize the anticipated benefits of such investments and integration of these investments may disrupt our business and divert management attention. - The loss of one or more key members of our management team or personnel could harm our business. - We may not timely and effectively scale and adapt our platform, processes, and infrastructure across materials, technologies, markets and software to expand our business. - · Our actual results may be significantly different from our projections, estimates, targets or forecasts.